underscore-zi/delirious/README.md

 ### MinecartToucher (2025-01-06)

 Pretty simple idea, when carts are generated/placed they are on position 0.5 of the block.
-When on rails like
+They can easily be pushed out of that .5 alignment to a position without visually looking out of place.

 ### MissingCaveAir (2025-01-04)